top of page

 GENETICIST lres.jpg

-The aim of the current project is to understand the cognitive, motivational, and social-psychological factors that contribute to – or inhibit – the success and sustainability of the program.
+The current project is to understand the cognitive, motivational, and social-psychological factors that contribute to or inhibit the success and sustainability of the program.
 Data collection is ongoing and includes interviews with the UDP-WA expert clinicians, short written surveys, and systematic observation of the monthly expert panel meetings.

-The ultimate goal of the project is to develop evidence-based recommendations on how to further enhance and sustain the success of the UDP-WA, specifically by improving clinician engagement and communication in the expert panel meetings.
+With the final goal being to develop a evidence-based recommendations on how to further enhance and sustain the success of the UDP-WA, specifically by improving clinician engagement and communication in the expert panel meetings.
 These recommendations will be developed in consultation with the OPHG and UDP-WA management team, and will include follow-up evaluations.

 Industry outcomes